 - Loss of security

-Watch for Illinois Laws That May Affect You
+Watch for Missouri Laws That May Affect You

 First, you’ll need to ensure you’re acting in time.
-Illinois injury claims must be filed within two years or you’ll lose your chance to file.
+Missouri injury claims must be filed within five years or you’ll lose your chance to file.
 If you don’t file your claim in time, your claim may be dismissed, leaving you without compensation.

 You’ll also need to make sure you’re not also found negligent.
 While you’ll need to focus on the defendant’s negligence, they may try to get your compensation reduced by putting the blame back on you.
 If you’re accused of being partially at fault, your compensation will be reduced by that amount.